lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/pika.md

 To identify imbalances between HUs over time, the visualization modes *Best* and *Lowest* are a first indicator how much the HUs differ in terms of resource usage.
-The timelines *Best* and *Lowest* show the recoded performance data of the best/lowest average HU over time.
+The timelines *Best* and *Lowest* show the recorded performance data of the best/lowest average HU over time.

 ## Footprint Visualization